micovery/apigee-hybrid-auth/README.md

 This is sometimes useful for automation purposes if you want to call Apigee APIs for features that are still in alpha, or beta stage.

-For all other APIs, see the [Apigee docs](https://docs.apigee.com/reference/apis).
+For all other Apigee APIs, see the [Apigee docs](https://docs.apigee.com/reference/apis).

 Note that this tool works with [Apigee Hybrid](https://docs.apigee.com/hybrid/).
 It does not work with Apigee Edge.

 ## Prerequisites
  * Node.js (tested with v12.18.0)